Duck Patrol

-Duck Patrol was a short-lived British television comedy series that originally aired in 1998.
+Duck Patrol is a British television comedy series that originally aired between 19 July and 30 August 1998.
 Produced by LWT for the ITV network, it centred on a river police station by the River Thames.
 The series consisted of seven episodes: Flying Colours, Out to Grass, Occurrences, The Spirit of the Deep, Duck Turpin, River Rage, The Siege of Mallory Wharf.

-The script for the pilot episode 'Of Ducks and Men' was re-filmed with some changes to supporting cast and main cast uniforms, and retitled as 'Flying Colours' which then became the first episode of the following series.
+The script for the pilot episode "Of Ducks and Men" was re-filmed with some changes to supporting cast and main cast uniforms, and retitled as "Flying Colours" which then became the first episode of the following series.